salma71/Projects_in_datascience/README.md

 4. GIVE LIFE: PREDICT BLOOD DONATIONS - Apply [tpot library](https://github.com/EpistasisLab/tpot) to get the best fitting model - python
 5. The Hottest Topics in Machine Learning - python
 6. Extract Stock Sentiment from News Headlines - python
+7. Titanic
+8. Step by step iris -  evaluating ML algorithms to use the best one

 ## Installation